 Marketing Tactics for Industrial Machinery Distribution:

 As an overall recommendation, an integrated marketing communications strategy should be developed and executed to provide a seamless plan for each of the markets served.
 Understanding each market should be communicated with differently based on individual interests and needs, the below objectives and recommendations are focused on marketing tactics that can be implemented across all markets using different messaging tactics.

 - Responsiveness.
-Proactivity plays an important role is being responsive, anticipating needs before a customer even knows they have a question is what will set you a part.
+Proactivity plays an important role in being responsive, and anticipating needs before a customer even knows they have a question is what will set you apart.

 - Consistent communication regarding delivery times/dates.
 At any point, if a delivery will not meet the original delivery date, an update should be immediate.

 Proven Marketing Tactics:

 When developing your tactics you must remember your customers are both internal and external customers and the priority should be made to create a customer-centric marketing strategy versus solely product-focused.